syncfusion-content/install-docs/Common/Essential-Studio/Add-on.md

 ### Step-by-Step Installation

-The following are the steps to install the Electron Setup.
+The following are the steps to install the Electron installer.

-1. Double-click the Syncfusion Electron Setup file.
-The Setup Wizard opens and extracts the package automatically.
+1. Double-click the Syncfusion Electron installer.
+The installer Wizard opens and extracts the package automatically.

    ![Setup Extraction Wizard](Add-on_images/Electron-Setup_img1.png)